Prev/HotFunctions/worker_front/README.md

 - Manage docker images in the node (auto remove with the lifecycle)
 - Build image(vm environment) automatically
 	- Download the target function source code (from S3)
-	- Attach environment by function's demands (python3.7, python3.6, python3.5, NodeJS 12.x, NodeJs 10.x, Java 8)
+	- Attach environment by function's demands (python3.7, NodeJS 12, Java 8)
 	- Build docker image with the function source code